MichaelCurrin/instant-website/README.md

 Great for prototyping how a real or fictional business webpage could look like, within the framework of a one-page landing page template.

-**(work in progress)**

 ## Features

+**🚧 work in progress**

-- Choose text and images.
+- [ ] Choose text and images.
 These parameters get turn into a URL.
-- View the URL - the dynamic webpage will change based on your custom settigns.
+- [ ] View the URL - the dynamic webpage will change based on your custom settigns.

 Additional ideas:

-- Include an example URL.
+- [ ] Include an example URL.
-- Include a showcase page with URLs sent in my people or that I created.
+- [ ] Include a showcase page with URLs sent in my people or that I created.
-- Fallback for now parameters (maybe a tutorial or link to tutorial).
+- [ ] Fallback for now parameters (maybe a tutorial or link to tutorial).
-- Add additional customization like colors and fonts or themes.
+- [ ] Add additional customization like colors and fonts or themes.
 For example, Docsify has multiple CSS theme files to switch between to change the look and feel.

 ## How to use it